psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 On Tuesday, the 12th day of May, 1807, and following day, ar the Brewhouse lately occupied by Mr. Stean, in Sea-sreet, Newport, at 11 o'clock in forenoon each day, (by order of the Assignees of Mr. John Stean, a Bankrupt),

-THE following BREWING UTENSILS; consisting of a large copper with brass cocks, with brick and iron work belonging theroto, coolers, mash tubs, backs, stillions, stands, a vat containing 31 barrels, with lie brick stand, patent vat and other brass cocks, a large quantity of hogsheads, halfhogsheads, and other sized casks, a malt and water mill with stones, complete lead pipes, a a dray, a truck, about ten load of sacks, two pockets of hops, pumps, spouts, funnels, buckets, cans, and other brewing utensils.
+THE following BREWING UTENSILS; consisting of a large copper with brass cocks, with brick and iron work belonging theroto, coolers, mash tubs, backs, stillions, stands, a vat containing 31 barrels, with lie brick stand, patent vat and other brass cocks, a large quantity of hogsheads, halfhogsheads, and other sized casks, a malt and water mill with stones, complete lead pipes, a dray, a truck, about ten load of sacks, two pockets of hops, pumps, spouts, funnels, buckets, cans, and other brewing utensils.
 Catalogues may be had by application to Mr. Steane, or of the Auctioneers; also at the Bugle Inn, Newport ; Blue Posts, Portsmouth; Blue Posts, Gosport; Angel, Lymington; Dolphins, Southampton, and the George, Winchester.
 ```

 Almost a decade later, in 1816, it seems that Mr. John Steane had re-established his business as a wine merchant, and was now in the process of attempting to dispose of it under his own terms: